ibtissam4/pusher-football-feed/README.md

-# Create a Real Time Football Results Feed with Pusher and Go
+# Create a realtime football results feed with Pusher and Go

 This is an example of using Pusher Channels to create a real-time feed of events in React and Go.

+This repository is discussed at [Create a realtime football results feed with Pusher and Go](https://pusher.com/tutorials/football-feed-go-react).

 ## Getting Started